vanling/docs/configuration/flows/operations.md

 ![Send Notification](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/send-notification-20220603A.webp)

-This Operation sends a notification to an app user.
+This operation sends a notification to an app user.
+Flow Object keys can be used as variables, which means you can use an array of user IDs from a previous step in Flows, or dynamically read stored data into the notifications.

+If the operation executes successfully, a `null` value is appended onto its operation key.

 - **Users** — Define a User by their primary key UUID.
 Use [Flow keys](/configuration/flows#the-flow-object) to set this dynamically.